spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/20-add-roles-and-role-bindings.md

 # Overview

-You must configure roles and cluster role bindings before users can create Palette Virtual Machine Orchestrator (VMO).
+You must configure roles and cluster role bindings before users can access Palette Virtual Machine Orchestrator (VMO).
 When you have configured roles and role bindings, the **Virtual Machines** tab will display on the **Cluster Overview** page.
 Refer to [VM User Roles and Permissions](/vm-management/vm-roles-permissions) for a list of Cluster Roles and equivalent Palette Roles.

+<<< WHEN DOES VIRTUAL MACHINES TAB DISPLAY? >>>

 # Prerequisites